 Economically, Strasbourg is an important centre of manufacturing and engineering, as well as a hub of road, rail, and river transportation.
 The port of Strasbourg is the second largest on the Rhine after Duisburg, Germany.

 HIST 4285/5285: From Wars to Peace: France and Germany, 1870-1945

 HIST 4485/5485: Americans in France During the World Wars

 • Before departing for France, students will also have several regular class meetings on the UWG campus.

 Undergraduates are required to take six credit hours; graduate students may enroll in either three or six credit hours.

 Costs and Deadlines:

 Scholarship information: Interested in applying for anEducation Abroad Scholarship?Click here.
 Deadline for Education Abroad Scholarship applications is the same as your program deadline.
 First time international traveler?
 Apply for aWolves Abroad Granthere.
-Deadline for applications for AY 2017 is November 5, 2016.
+Deadline for applications for Spring and Summer 2019 is November 5, 2018.